 Vision: The vision of the Black Hawk College Police Department is to be the recognized leader in campus law enforcement by providing the community with professional police service and protection.

-Our Core Values: The Black Hawk College Police Department Core values are harmonious with the College’s values, which include Appreciation of Diversity, Caring and Compassion, Fairness, Honesty, Integrity, Respect and Responsibility.
-Our Core Values provide us with a means of not only guiding, but also evaluating our operations, our planning, and our vision for the future.
+Our core values: The Black Hawk College Police Department core values are harmonious with the college’s values, which include Caring and Compassion, Fairness, Honesty, Inclusion and Diversity, Integrity, Respect and Responsibility.
+Our core values provide us with a means of not only guiding, but also evaluating our operations, our planning, and our vision for the future.

 6600 34th Ave.

 On behalf of the Campus Police Department, I would like to welcome you to our home on the Web.
 Whether you are a current student, staff member, or are interested in exploring educational or employment opportunities at Black Hawk College, we appreciate your interest in the Campus Police Department.

 The Campus Police Department’s primary responsibility is to provide for the safety and protection of our students, staff and visitors.
 We are the primary law enforcement agency on campus and our officers have full police officer powers of arrest (ILCS 110, Act 805, Sec.
 42.1).
 All of our officers have received extensive training in administration of justice classes and additionally must complete a number of state-mandated courses.

 Our highest priority is to provide for the protection and safety of students, staff and visitors to our campus.
 To this end, we utilize a variety of innovative ideas to accomplish this objective.
 Among those is a sophisticated camera security system that monitors and records activities in public areas on our campus.
 We also have an automated mass notification system that will contact students, staff or faculty members via email, cell phone or office phones regarding any on-campus emergency.